 And modern-day believers tend to fall into the same kinds of traps, living secular — or even worse, religious — existences in ignorance of God’s desire to be vitally involved with their daily lives.
 Now many would nod their heads in agreement, self-righteously affirming that sin is indeed a problem, but that is only one facet of this issue.
 The even greater tragedy is that, whether through inaccurate or ineffective revelation of God or a total lack of knowledge about the things of God, they are totally at the nonexistent mercy of Satan, a supernatural psychopath bent on their complete destruction.

-So rather than responding to an attack with the expertise and confidence that come from good training (education + practice + time) in a soldier, such believers either blame the attack on God (“He wants to make me humble” or “He wants me to suffer so I can bring glory to Him”, or “He wants to teach me patience,” or other pious-sounding religious drivel) or they forget that we are not warring with flesh and blood (Ephesians 6:12), blame other humans and sink into bitterness.
+So rather than responding to an attack with the expertise and confidence that come from good training (education + practice + time) in a soldier, such believers either blame the attack on God (“He wants to make me humble” or “He wants me to suffer so I can bring glory to Him”, or “He wants to teach me patience,” or other pious-sounding religious drivel) or they forget that we are not warring with flesh and blood (see Ephesians 6:12) then blame other humans and sink into bitterness.
 Either way, rather than striking back back at their true enemy with skill and elán, they throw down their weapons and refuse to fight, allowing the enemy to roll over them and/or their loved ones like a tsunami.

 When that second dog attacked me, I responded without thinking in accordance with the training I had received.
 Because I reacted correctly and with confidence in both my weapon and my knowledge of how to wield it in such a circumstance, the attacker was driven off — if it hadn’t, the dog would have died there on the spot.
-Any way you cut it (pardon the pun), I won the fight!
+Any way you cut it (pardon the pun 😀), I won the fight!

 This is article is not lofty theory, but practical, where-the-rubber-meets-the-road applied theology that I have experienced in my own life and walk with God.
 When I heard my cancer diagnosis, it never occurred to me to be scared.
 It was like I was surrounded by this cocoon of grace and all the years of receiving training in — as well as teaching — the Word of God concerning divine healing immediately kicked in.
 By God’s grace, I was already fully equipped and trained to face that attack when it came and the end result is that I am now cancer-free.